 Clustering is one of the most fundamental tasks in exploratory data analysis that groups similar points in an unsupervised fashion.
 The clustering problem has been studied in many disciplines such as statistics, pattern recognition, signal processing (e.g., vector quantization), biology, and so on.
-As a consequence numerous clustering algorithms had been proposed in these different communities, spanning different clustering paradigms such as partitional [12, 19, 18], hierarchical [14], spectral [24], density-based [11], mixture-modeling [13], and so on.
-Subspace clustering methods [22] have also been proposed, but in this paper our focus is on full-dimensional clustering methods.
+As a consequence numerous clustering algorithms have been proposed in these different communities, spanning different clustering paradigms such as partitional (Forgy, 1965; Lloyd, 1982; MacQueen, 1967), hierarchical (Jardine et. al., 1967), spectral (Shi & Malik, 2000), density-based (Ester et. al., 1996), mixture-modeling (Jain & Dubes, 1988), and so on.
+Subspace clustering methods (Parsons, 2004) have also been proposed, but in this paper our focus is on full-dimensional clustering methods.